Abdol Hossein Sardari: Post-World War II

 When World War II ended, Sardari worked in Brussels, Belgium for the Iranian Diplomatic Corps.

-His later life was blighted by many misfortunes.
-His lover, Tchin Tchin (Chiao-Yen Chow), was a Chinese opera singer.
+Later in life, his lover, Tchin Tchin (Chiao-Yen Chow), was a Chinese opera singer.
 She disappeared during the Chinese Civil War in 1948 when she travelled to China to receive a blessing from her parents to marry Sardari.

-In 1952, he had to return to Tehran, Iran and was charged with misconduct for issuing the Iranian passports during the war.
-Consequently, his career was damaged until was able resolve his reputation in 1955.
-Shortly thereafter, he retired from the Iranian Diplomatic Corps and moved to London.
-The Iranian Revolution of 1979 brought Sardari a great deal of despair when he heard the news that his nephew had been murdered and that all of his belongings in Iran were destroyed.
+In 1952, Sardari had to return to Tehran, Iran and was charged with misconduct for issuing Iranian passports during the war.
+Consequently, his career was damaged until he was able to restore his reputation in 1955.
+Shortly thereafter he retired from the Iranian Diplomatic Corps and moved to London.
+Following the Iranian Revolution of 1979, Sardari's nephew Amir Abbas Hoveyda was executed by the new Islamic regime, and all of his belongings in Iran were destroyed.

 He resided in Nottingham at the end of his life and died in London in 1981.

 Honors

-Sardari has been honored by Jewish organizations such as the convention in Beverly Hills, and the Simon Wiesenthal Center on multiple occasions.
-In April 1978, three years before his death, Abdol Hossein Sardari responded to the queries of Yad Vashem, the Israeli national Holocaust Memorial, about his actions in this way: "As you may know, I had the pleasure of being the Iranian Consul in Paris during the German occupation of France, and as such it was my duty to save all Iranians, including Iranian Jews."
+Sardari has been honored by Jewish organizations such as the convention in Beverly Hills and the Simon Wiesenthal Center on multiple occasions.
+In April 1978, three years before his death, Sardari responded to the queries of Yad Vashem, the Israeli national Holocaust Memorial, about his actions in this way: "As you may know, I had the pleasure of being the Iranian Consul in Paris during the German occupation of France, and as such it was my duty to save all Iranians, including Iranian Jews."
+However his name has not yet been added to the Yad Vashem garden of the righteous.